vrijdag 31 januari 2014

 (c) T. Texas Tyler (1945) (as "Rough And Rocky")

-"Rough And Rocky" has the exact same melody and two similar stanzas as the above mentioned "Can't You Hear That Night Bird Crying"
+"Rough And Rocky" has the exact same melody and two similar stanzas as the above mentioned "Can't You Hear That Night Bird Crying" and the lyrics are also contained in "Who's Gonna Kiss Your Lips, Dear Darling" by the Carolina Tar Heels (SEE ABOVE)

 (c) Flatt & Scruggs (1954) (as "Don't This Road Look Rough And Rocky")